Every measure has been taken to ensure the safety of our staff and customers.

 For all Covid-19 updates see our customer notice page here

 Executors' responsibilities include collecting in all assets after a death, paying debts and inheritance tax and distributing the estate to the people named in the Will i.e. your beneficiaries.

 If the will does not name any Executors, or if you do not leave a will, then the law dictates that Administrators are responsible for the administration of the estate.

 The people who can act as Administrators are decided by law, depending on the proximity of their relationship to you.

 The administration of an estate can be simple or complex, depending on the size of the estate and whether or not it is subject to inheritance tax.
 It can become particularly complex if there is likely to be any kind of dispute.

-Our wills & probate expert Mary McCartney can give you a fixed fee quotation for obtaining a Grant of Probate or Letters of Administration (where there is no will) if you are dealing with the affairs of a deceased person.
+The wills & probate team can give you a fixed fee quotation for obtaining a Grant of Probate or Letters of Administration (where there is no will) if you are dealing with the affairs of a deceased person.

 Once she has obtained the Grant of Representation for you and has a better idea of how straightforward or complex the final stages of the administration are likely to be, she will give you a further estimate of fees to complete the matter for you.